ant-design/ant-design-pro-layout/README.md

 ### getMenuData

-Generate menuData and breadcrumb based on the router information.
+Generate menuData and breadcrumb(Map) based on the router information.

 ```js
 import { getMenuData } from '@ant-design/pro-layout';